 Many museums collect objects.
 Our collections are alive and growing.
 Today they encompass 45 acres of parkland, wildlife habitats, tidal wetlands, and a reclaimed meadow.
 Our historic core is fundamentally a collection of Bartram plants—species collected, grown, and studied by the Bartram family from 1728−1850, with a focus on native plants of eastern North America, although a wide range of exotic plants were also under cultivation in each generation.

-The Garden’s signature tree, Franklinia alatamaha, was discovered by John and William Bartram in 1765 in a small grove along the Altamaha River in southern Georgia.
+The Garden’s signature tree, Franklinia alatamaha, was observed by John and William Bartram in 1765 in a small grove along the Altamaha River in southern Georgia, in Creek territory.
 William Bartram first brought seeds back to the garden in 1777 and named the plant Franklinia in honor of his father’s close friend Benjamin Franklin.
 The plant has not been found in the wild since the early 19th century but cultivation by the Bartrams has saved the Franklin tree from extinction.
 All current Franklinia are descended from those grown by the Bartrams.

-This male tree is believed to be the oldest gingko or maidenhair tree, Ginkgo biloba, in North America.
-It was one of three original gingko trees sent to the U.S. from London in 1785 by William Hamilton of The Woodlands.
-Hamilton gave one gingko tree to William Bartram and planted two in the landscape garden at The Woodlands.
+This male tree is believed to be the oldest ginkgo or maidenhair tree, Ginkgo biloba, in North America.
+It was one of three original ginkgo trees sent to the U.S. from London in 1785 by William Hamilton of The Woodlands.
+Hamilton gave one ginkgo tree to William Bartram and planted two in the landscape garden at The Woodlands.
 The trees at the Woodlands were cut down in the 1980s.

 Quercus x heterophylla

-John Bartram first discovered specimens of the Bartram oak, Quercus x heterophylla, a rare but naturally occurring hyprid of red and willow oak on the nearby estate, The Woodlands, upriver from Bartram’s Garden.
+John Bartram first observed specimens of the Bartram oak, Quercus x heterophylla, a rare but naturally occurring hybrid of red and willow oak on the nearby estate, the Woodlands, upriver from Bartram’s Garden.